lvzt/Mens-toilet-interactive-device-project-EN/README.md

 ## d) Dive and surface: a system view

-Dive is to analyze the questions in details, while surface is to summarize those details.
-During surface, we should focus on analyzing the questions and environments in the system level.
+Dive is to analyse the questions in details, while surface is to summarize those details.
+During surface, we should focus on analysing the questions and environments in the system level.
 To determine the viability of the analysis, we should switch to dive and be more specific.
 The following table is used for the analysis.

 # `table to be added`